9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

     takes a List a and generates a `[a]`.
 2. Define a tree type that has only one constructor, like our Java example.
-Instead of the `Empty` constructor, use the `Maybe` type to refer to a node\'s children.
+Instead of the `Empty` constructor, use the `Maybe` type to refer to a node's children.

 ## Reporting errors